hunter-richardson/shell-config/README.md

   fi
 fi
 ```
 - `tmux` is a terminal multiplexer that sets up a status bar and allows windows to split into panes.
-The [ubuntu:tmux/conf](ubuntu/tmux/conf) / [cygwin:tmux/conf](cygwin/tmux/conf) files contain my `tmux` configuration.
+The [global:tmux/conf](global/tmux/conf) / [user:tmux/conf](user/tmux/conf) files contain my global and user `tmux` configurations, respectively.
 See the [tmux manual](https://man.openbsd.org/OpenBSD-current/man1/tmux.1) for more information.
 To apply it:
 ```bash
 su - # if applicable
 [ $(uname -o) == 'Cygwin' ]